Tips to Win With Your Photo Booth at Your Next Trade Show!

 "Even if we dress up the booth, if people resonate with your decor, they are likely to resonate with your brand as well."

-At the same time, they remind us the importance of staying true and consistent to your 'brand identity' while adapting to environment, audience, etc.
+At the same time, they remind us of the importance of staying true and consistent with your 'brand identity' while adapting to the environment, audience, etc.

 First and foremost, when designing our stations, we are all more than conscious of our budget!
 Not to fret, this is actually a really fun opportunity to exercise your crafty creativity to put together an engaging display.

 Cat and Brandon discuss the many ways in which they find inspiration for their station designs.
 One of the easiest things you can do is pay special attention to different window displays at popular and successful stores.
 That's right: window shop to your heart's content.
 Employees for these chains are usually stuck with a very minuscule budget, dusty mannequins, and old props to create an enticing atmosphere, and there are a lot of ideas to be had from what they've come up with.
 These speakers share many examples of store windows that utilize balloons and even post-it mirages to spice up their appearance.